 - 8.1.1 The Director: Student and Academic Services will publish an annual schedule specifying the timelines for final assessments, review of assessments and finalisation of results for each study period.
 The schedule will also identify the census and withdrawal dates for each study period. - 8.1.2 The course coordinator recommends the final mark and grade for each student after taking into account any variations to assessment made in accordance with section 7 of this manual.

 Recommended marks and grades must be entered into the student record system via the grade roster. - 8.1.3 All courses must be graded according to the University's approved assessment grading schema (see clause 8.4).
-Where a final grade has not yet been determined, or a student has withdrawn after the census date, approved interim notations and flags are to be used (see clause 8.2). - 8.1.4 The UniSA Online Academic Group, school board or delegated committee of the school that administers the program will: - a. review the recommended marks and grades, grade distribution reports and any other relevant documents, and moderate where applicable.
+Where a final grade has not yet been determined, or a student has withdrawn after the census date, approved interim notations and flags are to be used (see clause 8.2). - 8.1.4 The UniSA Online Academic Group, Academic Unit Board or delegated committee of the Academic Unit that administers the program will: - a. review the recommended marks and grades, grade distribution reports and any other relevant documents, and moderate where applicable.
 This review should include, but is not limited to, the consideration of the results of students: - i) within the same class - ii) across different classes within the same course - iii) within the same course across different programs, including onshore and offshore versions of a program - b. approve the final grades or notations for publication on the University's website.

-- 8.1.5 Final grades must be approved by the head of school or authorised nominee and reported to the board of the school responsible for the course. - 8.1.6 After grades and notations have been finalised, they can only be altered with the approval of the head of the school responsible for the course or authorised nominee, on advice from the course coordinator. - 8.1.7 The Director: Student and Academic Services is responsible for ensuring that final grades or notations are published on the University's website.
+- 8.1.5 Final grades must be approved by the Executive Dean, Dean of Programs, or delegate and reported to the relevant Academic Unit Board. - 8.1.6 After grades and notations have been finalised, they can only be altered with the approval of the Executive Dean, Dean of Programs, or delegate, on advice from the course coordinator. - 8.1.7 The Director: Student and Academic Services is responsible for ensuring that final grades or notations are published on the University's website.
 Final grades may not be released by any other means, with the exception of students who do not have access to electronic communication.
 Results for these students will be sent to the postal address recorded on the student record system. - 8.1.8 The University's formal reporting of a student's performance in a course is by the final grade only.
 Percentage marks that appear on grade rosters will be recorded on the student record system, but will not be published on the web, printed on a results notice or academic transcript, or communicated to students.